A repeating fast radio burst associated with a persistent radio source

-In addition to the extremely low chance coincidence probability, the measured DM and scattering properties of \frb\ exclude the possibility that J160204.31$-$111718.5 is a foreground galaxy with the true FRB host much further in the background.
-The observed H$\alpha$ emission allows a range for the DM contribution of the galaxy in the observer frame of $346$ to $1212$ pc cm$^{-3}$ for temperatures from $0.5\times10^4$ to $5 \times 10^4$ K (see Methods).
+In addition to the low chance coincidence probability, the measured DM and scattering properties of \frb\ render it unlikely that J160204.31$-$111718.5 is a foreground galaxy with the true FRB host much further in the background.
+The observed H$\alpha$ emission implies a DM contribution from warm gas in the galaxy ranging from $230$ to $650$ pc cm$^{-3}$ (observer frame) for temperatures from $0.5\times10^4$ to $5 \times 10^4$ K (see Methods).
 The scattering contribution of a foreground galaxy depends not only on its DM contribution but also on the geometric leverage effect, which will increase the scattering by several orders of magnitude relative to scattering in the host galaxy.
-If J160204.31$-$111718.5 were a foreground galaxy, the allowed range of scattering times would be 0.6 to 32 s at 1.25 GHz, orders of magnitude larger than the observed mean scattering time of $9.8 \pm 2$ ms (see Methods).

-The observed scattering time is thus far too small for the proposed host galaxy to lie in the foreground, consistent with the low chance coincidence of \frb\ with J160204.31$-$111718.5.
+If J160204.31$-$111718.5 were a foreground galaxy, we estimate a fiducial range of scattering times from 0.6 to 20 s at 1.25 GHz, orders of magnitude larger than the observed mean scattering time of $10 \pm 2$ ms. While this estimate depends on parameters such as the ionized gas temperature, path length through the galaxy, and the degree of turbulence in the gas, which are not well constrained, the observed scattering time is likely too small for the proposed host galaxy to lie in the foreground (see Methods).

-Both methods for estimating $\DMh$ for \frb~demonstrate that the distribution of ${\rm DM_{host}}$ values can have a long tail, which may add considerable variance to estimates for the IGM contribution.
-It is also more likely that FRBs with large ${\rm DM_{host}}$ will not be detected by search systems sensitive to a limited DM range.
-A large sample of FRBs will allow the host galaxies, their circumgalactic media, and near-source environments to be probed statistically along with the IGM.
+The large $\DMh$ inferred for \frb~demonstrates that the distribution of ${\rm DM_{host}}$ values for the FRB population has a long tail, which may add considerable variance to estimates for the IGM contribution.
+It is conceivable that the ${\rm DM_{host}}$ distribution may differ for repeating and non-repeating FRBs, which could make non-repeating FRB DMs more accurate proxies for redshift.
+To understand this further, a larger sample of precisely localized FRBs with measured host galaxy redshifts is needed to statistically characterize host galaxies, their circumgalactic media, and near-source environments along with the IGM\cite{2021ApJ...917...75M}.
+Accordingly, searches need to accommodate large values of $\DMh$ as part of the DM budget for FRB sources.
+Large $\DMh$ contributions may also imply large scattering, which can also reduce search sensitivity.